 In the evening the wind did calm down and so did the swell.
 There was a spectacular rise of the full moon.
 I ate leftovers and cleared the refrigerator.
 The night was very calm and peaceful here away from dirty harbors, their noise, and their strong lights.
-And, unlike those harbors, there are no fees.
+And, unlike those harbors, there were no fees.
 It is, like so many good things in life, free.

 Tuesday June 25, 2002 Day 28

 I slept late, it was almost 8 when I got up.
 The anchorage was fairly calm.
-I washed the deck with soap and now once again it is clean.
+I washed the deck with soap and now once again it was clean.
 I put up the tent and read for a while.
 Later in the morning I lunched the zodiac and went ashore.
 I walked to the village of Plaka, about 30 minutes, and got some fresh bread.
 The day was getting very hot but I kept jumping every so often into the clean water.
 This way the heat was bearable.
-My plan now is to wait until the late night and then sail with the full moon to Molyvos in Lesvos.
+My plan now was to wait until the late night and then sail with the full moon to Molyvos in Lesvos.